aogara-ds/zest_ai/README.md

-# Zest Repository
+# Zest Projects
-Preliminary repository for credit and underwriting work conducted for Zest AI.
+A personal repository created by Aidan O'Gara to store work for Zest AI.

-# Work Trial
+## Work Trial
 The work_trial folder contains the code for my work trial assignment of building a credit underwriting policy.